-The range of medical examiner salary depends on upon some factors including his educational qualification, certification, the location of appointment and work experience, etc. A medical examiner or coroner is a government officer having medical qualification who owns the responsibility of determining the actual reasons for the death of an individual to determine whether it is an accidental, natural or intentional death.
-Brief information about job responsibilities, salary and the employees of the medical examiners is given hereunder for your knowledge.
+The range of medical examiner salary depends on several factors including educational qualification, certification, the location of the appointment, and work experience.
+A medical examiner or coroner is a government officer having medical qualifications who owns the responsibility of determining the actual reasons for the death of an individual to determine whether it is accidental, natural, or intentional death.

-Autopsies are usually performed by many types of doctors including forensic pathologists appointed by many state and local governments who are officially known as medical examiners in their medical system.
-This career is mostly favored by the people interested in health care or forensic fields.
-The job of medical examiner includes the responsibility of:
+Autopsies are usually performed by many types of doctors including forensic pathologists appointed by state and local governments who are officially known as medical examiners in their medical system.
+This career is mostly favored by people interested in health care or forensic fields.
+Responsibilities of a medical examiner include:

 - Examining the body of dead persons

-- Investigating the reason of their natural death by examining their body tissues, organs, fluids and cells in the labs
+- Investigating the reason of death by examining body tissues, organs, fluids and cells in the labs

 - Scrutinizing toxicology reports collecting data